millsks/rust-practice-2025/README.md

 ## Rustlings: Interactive Learning

 [Rustlings](https://github.com/rust-lang/rustlings/) is a collection of small, focused exercises designed to teach Rust through hands-on practice.
 It's an official Rust project that helps you learn by reading, writing, and fixing Rust code.
+Small exercises to get you used to reading and writing Rust code - Recommended in parallel to reading the official Rust book. 📚️

 ### What is Rustlings?